mautic/developer-documentation-new/docs/rest_api/contacts.rst

 **Properties**

 Contacts array.
-Record same as :ref:`Get Contact`.
+Record same as :ref:`rest_api/contacts:Get Contact`.

 .. note:: In order to remove a tag from the Contact, add minus ``-`` before it.
 For example: ``tags: ['one', '-two']`` - sending this in request body will add tag ``one`` and remove tag ``two`` from Contact.